-Any violation of any of the aforementioned regulations will result in disciplinary action by school administration, and may lead to more serious consequences by law enforcement entities.
-Further details of the regulations can be found in the following pages under the Discipline Policy, Academic Honesty Policy, and Dress Code Policy.
+Any violation of any of the aforementioned regulations will result in disciplinary action by the school administration and may lead to more serious consequences by law enforcement entities.
+Further details of the regulations can be found on the following pages under the Discipline Policy, Academic Honesty Policy, and Dress Code Policy.